yangxuan74/Docs/source/config/section_env_check.rst

 Type: ``String`` | Multiple: ``Yes`` | Default: ``low, medium, high``

-This option allows specifying the :ref:`check_severity` types which will be reported by the :ref:`check_tools`.

 Another option for filtering source files is :option:`pio check --severity` command.